The SeaQuest Spectrometer at Fermilab: Trigger

 The delay-adjustment pipeline aligns the timing of the input signals and provides event storage.
 It consists of RAM blocks where digitized hits are stored in 16 clock-tick (18.8 ns) bins.
 The input timing for each channel is individually adjustable in \unit[1.177]{ns} steps.
 Each 16 clock-tick bin (within each channel), can hold only one hit.
 If multiple hits arrive in the same TDC bin, only the latest hit is stored.
 This pipeline also serves as event storage for DAQ readout of the V1495 TDC contents.

 The trigger matrix is a lookup-table-based trigger logic implementation.
 The digitized hits from the TDC block are sent to the Trigger Matrix where they are combined to generate the output signals.
 For each RF bin, the Level~1 Trigger Matrix compares the pattern of hits against a list of hit patterns designated as ``Trigger Roads.''
 Any and all matching patterns generate an output bit.
 The output bits are binned by charge and average $x$-momentum ($p_x$) of the track.
 There are twelve, \unit[0.5]{GeV/c}-wide $p_x$-bins for each charge, so each Level~1 board outputs a 24-bit word for each RF clock cycle.
 If multiple patterns match a single charge/$p_x$ bin, the output bit is still set to True.
 The Level~2 Trigger Matrix checks all possible combinations of individual roads (found by Level~1) against a lookup table of valid ``di-roads.''
+The v1495 trigger system is veto-free.
+If the hits from a single RF cycle can satisfy a valid pair of roads, the trigger will fire, regardless of presence additional `accidental' hits.
 Although possible in principle, the Level~2 trigger does not utilize the non-bend plane information nor the $p_x$-bin information.
 The definitions of the Level~2 output triggers are given in Tab.~\ref{tab:L2trigger}.

 Level 0's ``Pulser Mode'' requires additional firmware blocks for storing hit patterns and generating ``pulser'' output signals.
 In ``Pulser Test'' mode, Level 0 reads hit patterns from text files, loads those hit patterns into RAM blocks, and generates output signals based on those patterns.
 With Level~1 and Level~2 operating normally, the ``pulser'' output from Level 0 is treated identically to real hodoscope signals.
 Comparing the output of Level~2 with the expectation based on the loaded pattern, the behavior of the Level~1 and Level~2 trigger logic can be verified.